BCDevOps/devops-platform-workshops/101-lab/content/15_pod_lifecycle.md

 ![](./images/15_pod_lifecycle_08.png)

 - Now that you've added this init container, every time one of your Rocketchat pods initializes, the 'Say Hello' message will be posted to your #general channel on Rocketchat web application.
+You can test this by scaling up your rocketchat deployment to have an additional pod.

 ![](./images/15_pod_lifecycle_09.png)